tringular/Basic_minimal/README.md

 Each treatment is unique and evolves during the session.

+You may pay what you can or want (recommendation: 45 EUR per 60 minutes).
-You may book your session sending an e-mail to me@mirja.biz .
+Book your session sending an e-mail to me@mirja.biz .

 ### Flowers